Cinnamon and Kale

 Oat Flour Banana Bread

 This oat flour banana bread is moist and flavoursome.
-Like all good banana bread recipes, it's comforting, delicious and satisfying.
-But this recipe comes with a difference.
-It's gluten free, low in added sugar and fat, and high in healthy fibre.
+Like all the best banana bread recipes, it's comforting, delicious and satisfying.
+But healthy banana bread with oat flour comes with a difference.
+It's gluten-free, dairy-free, low in added sugar and fat, and high in healthy fibre.

 Print Recipe Pin Recipe